isx45128227/MongoVsPostgres/documentacio.md

     effective_cache_size = 1MB
     ```

-    Here we are telling Postgres the maximum number of connections,
+    Here we are telling Postgres the maximum number of connections allowed at the same time(1000),
+    the memory dedicated to postgresql to use for caching data(248MB),
     the log filename, the information we want to see in the log
     (log_connection, log_duration and log_hostname)
-    and the minimum cache possible 1MB.
+    and the minimum cache possible 1MB (in ordrer to execute the query each time).

+    * We would also have to edit /etc/sysctl.conf to increase kernel max size to be larger than shared_buffers.
+      Set the parameter as shown below.

+        `kernel.shmmax=100663296`

 * Now we have to restart the service so the changes are effective.